-- a Pareto Improvement = a change that makes at least one person better off & no-one worse off (a measure of increasing economic efficiency, or reducing waste) - a project is OK under PPIC (or Kaldor-Hicks criterion) if in principle it is possible to secure an actual Pareto improvement by linking the project to a set of money transfers between the "gainers" and the "losers", in such a way that in principle noone is worse off, even if these transfers don't actually take place, i.e., a potential improvement.

-2. Potential Pareto Improvement Criterion (PPIC)

-[see C&B Ch.
+a project is OK under PPIC (or the Kaldor-Hicks criterion) if in principle it is possible to secure an actual Pareto improvement by linking the project to a set of money transfers between the "gainers" and the "losers", in such a way that in principle noone is worse off, even if these transfers don't actually take place, i.e., a potential improvement.
+3. Potential Pareto Improvement Criterion (PPIC) [see C&B Ch.
 1, FP Ch.
 1.5, 4.1; S&W, Ch.
 7]

-- a Pareto Improvement = a change that makes at least one person better off & no-one worse off (a measure of increasing economic efficiency, or reducing waste) - a project is OK under PPIC (or Kaldor-Hicks criterion) if in principle it is possible to secure an actual Pareto improvement by linking the project to a set of money transfers between the "gainers" and the "losers", in such a way that in principle noone is worse off, even if these transfers don't actually take place, i.e., a potential improvement. - e.g. the noise cost of airport expansion.
+a Pareto Improvement = a change that makes at least one person better off & no-one worse off (a measure of increasing economic efficiency, or reducing waste)

+a project is OK under PPIC (or the Kaldor-Hicks criterion) if in principle it is possible to secure an actual Pareto improvement by linking the project to a set of money transfers between the "gainers" and the "losers", in such a way that in principle noone is worse off, even if these transfers don't actually take place, i.e., a potential improvement.

+e.g. the noise cost of airport expansion.